-This case study introduces students to three theorists.
-Clausewitz provides a critical point of departure by clearly describing war as "nothing but the continuation of policy with other means."
-As the title of his book suggests, he writes extensively on war.
+Clausewitz, Sun Tzu, and Liddell Hart offer complementary theories.
+Clausewitz provides a critical point of departure by clearly describing war as "nothing but the continuation of policy with other means."1 As the title of his book suggests, he writes extensively on war.
 In some respects, his focus is the narrowest of all the theorists in the course, yet he provides a definition and description of war in its various parts.
 Unlike Clausewitz, who developed complex and reasoned arguments, Sun Tzu addresses strategy in concise, yet profound statements.
 His writings tend to stretch beyond the actual fighting.
-He emphasizes winning without fighting and his menu of options addresses the value of attacking an opponent's strategy, alliances, armies, and cities.
-Attacking strategy and alliances supports his argument that victory is possible without bloodshed.
+He emphasizes winning without fighting and his menu of options addresses the value of attacking an opponent's strategy, and alliances, supporting his argument that victory is possible without bloodshed.
 Liddell Hart extrapolated from Clausewitz and Sun Tzu to posit a theory of "grand strategy"-an "all instruments of power" approach that results in a theory of how a state can obtain security.
 This is important when addressing long-term competitions between great powers.
 These competitions require analysis of the interplay of strategic concepts and policy instruments, as well as careful strategic thinking in both war and peace.

 One of the many tools for understanding grand strategy and long-term competitions is geopolitics.
 Geopolitics serves as an analytical framework for assessing what drives the international competition for security.
 Specifically, geography shapes strategic culture and decision-making.
-Robert Kaplan, a commentator on policy and strategy, provides an overview of the key concepts of important geopolitical thinkers including Sir Halford Mackinder, Nicholas Spykman, and Robert Strausz-Hupé.
-Geopolitics is especially relevant to leaders trying to grasp the fundamentals of reemerging great power competition.
+Robert Kaplan, a commentator on policy and strategy, provides an overview of the key concepts of important geopolitical thinkers including Sir Halford Mackinder, Nicholas